Fluzko/rmall/README.md

 # rmall

+`rmall` is a simple script for deleting multiple ocurrences of a directory within a base path.
+It is written in Rust and uses multiple threads to improve performance.

 This Rust script recursively deletes specific directories within a base path.
 It uses multiple threads to improve efficiency on multi-core systems.

 ## Build